PrestaShop/prestashop-specs/content/1.7/back-office/orders/orders/shopping-carts-listing.md

 - **Select All** - checking this option, Prestashop will select all the checkboxes in the Shopping Carts list.
 - **Unselect All** - checking this option, Prestashop will unselect all the checkboxes in the Shopping Carts list.
-- **Delete selected** - Prestashop will execute a deletion of the selected Shopping Carts rows from the listing.
-At first, there will be a prompt message informing about deletion.
+- **Delete selected** - It deletes the shopping cart selected after validating the validation's modal.

 ### Pagination elements UI